nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ## Description

-A composable which returns the title of the page.
+A composable which watches the page load and updates the announcer message with the page title.
 Used by [`<NuxtRouteAnnouncer>`](/docs/api/components/nuxt-route-announcer) and controllable.
-It subscribes route guard [`beforeResolve`](/docs/api/composables/use-router#navigation-guards) and hooks into [`page:loading:end`](/docs/api/advanced/hooks#app-hooks-runtime) to read the page's title and set it as the announcer message.
+It hooks into [`page:loading:end`](/docs/api/advanced/hooks#app-hooks-runtime) to read the page's title after loading and set it as the announcer message.

 ## Parameters